The Texas Citizens Participation Act (TCPA) covers more than you think.

 The stated intent of the legislature was to encourage and safeguard constitutional rights and free speech.
 Since its passage, the Citizens Participation Act has unexpectedly come to dominate both civil, trial, and appellate courts.

-It creates a risk for folks who file a lawsuit, as the case could be dismissed, and they could owe the other side’s legal expenses.
+It creates a risk for individuals who file a lawsuit, as the case could be dismissed, and they may be liable for the other side’s legal expenses.

-Filing the motion effectively stops the proceedings which reduces cost.
+Filing the motion effectively stops the proceedings, which reduces cost.
 You get a hearing on the motion within 60 days.
 That’s quick, in the lawsuit world.
-The guy that filed suit must show proof for every element of his case.
-The court must rule in 30 days.
+The individual who files suit must provide proof for every element of their case.
+The court must rule within 30 days.
 If granted, the court must award you your attorney’s fees.
 If denied, the lawsuit is still stopped until after a trip to the court of appeals.
-This is an incredibly powerful defensive tool.
+This is a potent defensive tool.

 It covers more than you think.
 Texas courts have held the following are matters of public concern: Communications by an employee to a competitor about a trade secret, claims that a former partner was excluded from an approved vendor list, emails concerning the competence of a nurse, denying someone the right to purchase radio time, investment offering documents, and even obituaries.

-In other words, the act covers lots of things.
+In other words, the act encompasses a wide range of things.

 If you get sued or are thinking of suing somebody, you would be wise to ask a lawyer about the Texas Citizens Participation Act (TCPA).